 Aguayuda has a core team of seven working with Akvo tools on the ground in Colombia, and they’re all featured here.
 Karen Cuadrado and Benicia Uriana, social workers who speak Spanish as well as Wayúunaiki, help facilitate communication with the local communities and will also run the water and sanitation education workshops.
 Franklin Ojeda and Jose Aquilar, both technical coordinators for the project, work to implement and repair water and sanitation solutions and are experts on installing and maintaining windmills.
 Simón Zimmer and Sabrina Zimmermann manage the Aguayuda team with support from assistant administrator, Sor Ayde Quintero.

-Funded by the FEMSA foundation and Coca Cola, MWA’s Lazos de Agua is a three year programme to improve access to water and sanitation to people in some of the poorest communities in Mexico, Guatemala, Honduras, Nicaragua and Colombia.
+The background story Funded by the FEMSA foundation and Coca Cola, MWA’s Lazos de Agua is a three year programme to improve access to water and sanitation to people in some of the poorest communities in Mexico, Guatemala, Honduras, Nicaragua and Colombia.
 The main objectives are increased access to sustainable safe water, sustainable sanitation coverage, improved source and household level drinking water and improved hand-washing practices.
 Aguayuda is responsible for implementing the Lazos de Agua programme in Colombia.

 Video: The Millennium Water Alliance Latin America Lazos de Agua programme.
 Credit: FEMSA.